 Blake has served as the Vice-President of the Honduras Hope Missions for the past two years.
 In 2014, Blake retired after 32 years from The Bank of New York Mellon where he served as Managing Director and Credit Portfolio Manager responsible for rating, approving and overseeing exposures to European Countries and European Global Banks.
 Additionally, Blake was the Managing Director responsible for exposures to North American Banks and Insurance Companies.
 Prior to the merger between Mellon Bank and The Bank of New York, he served as Senior Vice President and Department Chief Credit Officer for Financial Institutions and Capital Markets.
 Blake was a member of the Credit Risk Management Committee and the Global Securities Lending Committee.
 Earlier in his career he was Manager of the Leveraged Buyout Analytical Group and a Relationship Manager to chemical companies and oil and gas producers.
 Blake began his career as a Quality Control Lab Technician for ARCO Chemical.
 Blake has been a member of Ingomar United Methodist Church since 1990.
 He is currently a member of the Missions Committee.
 Additionally, he previously served as Chairman of Leadership Council and Chairman of the Finance Committee.
-Blake is a graduate of Geneva College (BSBA) and the Katz Graduate School.
+Blake is a graduate of Geneva College (BSBA) and the University of Pittsburgh Katz Graduate School of Business.

 A native of Pittsburgh, PA and Air Force veteran, Gary received his Bachelor’s Degree from the State University of New York at Plattsburgh.
 After working for 15 years in Real Estate Brokerage, Property Management and Appraising, he changed direction in his life and pursued a career in the pastorate, earning a Master of Divinity degree from Pittsburgh Theological Seminary and then serving 17 years as the pastor of the Valencia Presbyterian Church in Valencia, PA and 5 years as Parish Pastor at the First Presbyterian Church of Bakerstown, PA before retiring in December 2017.
 Active in community organizations, Gary is a currently the treasurer for the Rich-Mar Rotary Club (which he also served as president in 2006-07), is a past moderator of the Beaver-Butler Presbytery, and has served on the Boards of the South Butler Community Meals on Wheels and the Mars Unit of the Salvation Army.
 A long-time advocate for short-term mission teams, he has served on 10 teams to locations in the U.S. and 16 international teams, including 8 to Honduras.
 Married, with 4 children, 6 grandchildren and 2 great-grandchildren, Gary and his wife, Bev, currently reside in Adams Township, Mars, PA.

 Lou Ann has been doing mission work both in the United States and in foreign countries for over 20 years.
 She has served in Malawi, Haiti, and Honduras focusing on both physical and spiritual health.
 She spent 15 years in the social work field after graduating from Westminster college with a B.A. in Religion and Psychology.
 She later received her M.S.-MIS from Duquesne University and worked as a project manager / department manager for several companies.
 She currently works as a business manager for an optometric practice in Pittsburgh, PA.
 Lou Ann has one adult child and currently resides in Gibsonia, PA.
-She is a member of First Bakerstown Presbyterian church where she serves as an ruling elder and Stephen Minister.
+She is a member of First Bakerstown Presbyterian Church where she serves as an ruling elder and Stephen Minister.

 Christopher Mansfield brings to the Hope Families team an award-winning background in Architectural design and innovation.
 He completed his Bachelor’s degree in Architectural Technology at Alfred State College, and later pursued and received an accredited Masters of Architecture degree at The University of Massachusetts, Amherst.
 During his time at the University of Massachusetts, Chris was able to secure considerable grant funding to research how Architectural design can have positive impact in complex social issues in Honduras.
 His studies included one year of dedicated research and design time.
 During that year he spent time in both the United States and Honduras researching Honduran challenges, and looking for culturally appropriate design opportunities for societal improvement.